 - The Garmin Golf App is where all the detailed analysis lives.
 This is your command center for scorecards, shot-by-shot breakdowns, performance stats, strokes gained analysis, leaderboards, and course information.
 For our purposes, this app is where we'll spend most of our time.

 To get started, make sure your Garmin watch is paired with your phone via Bluetooth and that you have downloaded both apps.
 The data syncs from your watch to Garmin Connect, which then pushes all the specific golf information over to the Garmin Golf app.
-The golf app is truely where your golf game lives.
+The golf app is truly where your golf game lives.

 Part 1: The Pre-Round Preparation